 DO include your city, state, phone number, and email address.
 It is fine to omit a street address because of identity theft concerns.

 DO use a font like Helvetica or Calibri in 10 or 12 point size.

 DO use a professional email address, preferably something simple like your name: firstname.lastname@example.org.
 By “professional,” I don’t mean something like email@example.com or firstname.lastname@example.org.

-DO vary your action verbs and use more powerful words than, “Responsibilities included,” or, “Duties were…” Boston College publishes a nice list of action verbs for resumes.
+DO vary your action verbs and use more powerful words than, “Responsibilities included,” or, “Duties were…” From The Muse, here’s a good list of action verbs for resumes.

 DO use formatting aids like headers and bullets to break up the text for readability.
 (But make a plain text version, too, if you plan to copy and paste this material into online applications – you don’t want formatting characters to look ugly if an employer is viewing the end result).